Overview

 - Your source signal enters the WVC inputs.

-- The WVC outputs feed the DSP — this channel group acts as master volume control.
+- The WVC outputs feed the DSP.
+This channel group acts as master volume control.

 - The DSP processes the signal and sends its outputs to your mids/highs amplifiers directly.

-- The DSP also loops one output back into a second WVC input channel, which then feeds the subwoofer amplifier — this channel group provides independent subwoofer level control.
+- The DSP also loops one output back into a second WVC input channel, which then feeds the subwoofer amplifier.
+This channel group provides independent subwoofer level control.
 This gives you a master volume knob for the whole system plus a separate subwoofer trim, all from one WVC unit.

 If you are running a full DSP-based system with proper stereo signals on all channels, running mono signals into the WVC is generally not recommended.
 The DSP loop-back topology above is better suited to those builds.